bildpunkt/yourwaifu/README.md

 ## Contributing

 Missing your waifu?
 Here are some simply ways to get those you want onto the list:

+### Shizune, the request platform

+With the creation of shizune, the web request platform for yourwaifu ([repository](https://github.com/yourwaifu/shizune) | [live instance](http://shizune.pii.moe)) you can easily request entries for the bot!

 ### Open an issue on GitHub